UKSim2024 |

 Intelligence in parallel and distributed simulation, discrete event systems. - Artificial

-neural networks Applications: aerospace; remote sensing; electronic
+neural networks Applications: aerospace; remote sensing;

-finance; economics; leisure, games, war/conflict/rebellion modelling;
+management; finance; economics; leisure, games, war/conflict/rebellion

-psychology, cognitive functions, behaviour, emotion, subjectivity;
+modelling; psychology, cognitive functions, behaviour, emotion, subjectivity;

 humanities, literature, semantics modelling/dynamics; biology; medicine;